guzzle/guzzle/docs/quickstart.rst

     $response = $client->post('http://httpbin.org/post');
     $response = $client->put('http://httpbin.org/put');

-You can create a request with a client and then send the request with the client when you're ready.
+You can create a request and then send the request with the client when you're ready.

 .. code-block:: php

+    use GuzzleHttp\Psr7\Request;

-    $request = $client->createRequest('GET', 'http://www.foo.com');
+    $request = new Request('PUT', 'http:/httpbin.org/put');
-    $response = $client->send($request);
+    $response = $client->send($request, ['timeout' => 2]);

-Client objects provide a great deal of flexibility in how request are transferred including default request options, subscribers that are attached to each request, and a base URL that allows you to send requests with relative URLs.
+Client objects provide a great deal of flexibility in how request are transferred including default request options, default handler stack middleware that are used by each request, and a base URI that allows you to send requests with relative URIs.
 You can find out all about clients in the :doc:`clients` page of the documentation.

 Using Responses
 ===============